giuliacencetti/Infection_pattern/README.md

 ## Simple_model_pack:

 contains a simplified version of the code used in https://github.com/diegocontr/EpidemicSimulation to simulate simple contagion with R-calibrated betas.

+To generate simulation data, execute the following scripts:

+\```bash
+python 01_sistematic_simulation_altmodel.py --disease {MODEL} --tauE {tauE} --tauI {tauI} --pvar {MARKOVIAN} --Nruns 1000 --R0fit {R0} --data {DATASET} --folder SimResults/{DATASET} --label {NAME}_ --modelname {NAME}
+\```

+Here's what each parameter represents:

+- `MODEL`: Choose from SIR, SEIR, or COVID.
+- `tauE`: Either 1 or 4, corresponding to 1/mu_E for the SEIR model.
+- `tauI`: Either 1 or 4, corresponding to 1/mu_I for the SEIR and SIR models.
+- `MARKOVIAN`: 1 for a Markovian process, or 0.25 for the non-Markovian process used in the paper.
+- `R0`: Choose from 2, 2.5, 3, 3.5, or 4.0.
+- `DATASET`: Select from office, hospital, cprepa, conf, or school.
+- `NAME`: Use one of the following to ensure coherence with the parameters:
+  - SIR: for the SIR model
+  - COVID: for the COVID model
+  - SEIRe1: for Markovian SEIR with tauI=1 and tauE=1
+  - SEIRe4: for Markovian SEIR with tauI=1 and tauE=4
+  - SEIRi4: for Markovian SEIR with tauI=4 and tauE=1
+  - SEIRe1v025: for Non-Markovian SEIR with tauI=1 and tauE=1
+  - SEIRe4v025: for Non-Markovian SEIR with tauI=1 and tauE=4
+  - SEIRi4v025: for Non-Markovian SEIR with tauI=4 and tauE=1

+For the school dataset, use the *01_sistematic_simulation_altmodel-school.py* script specifically for the COVID model.

+To obtain the files needed to make the figures, use the script *02_extract_matrices.py*

 ## Simple_model:
 Contains the following notebooks: